 For additional details, select a driver above or select a division from the interactive Trefis split for AT&T at the top of the page.

 AT&T is a leading provider of telecommunications services.
 The company derives most of its revenues from its Communications business, which includes its wireless phone business and broadband.
-AT&T divested a majority of its pay-TV, media, and advertising assets between 2021 and 2022 in order to focus on its core wireless business.
+AT&T divested a majority of its pay TV, media, and advertising assets between 2021 and 2022 to focus on its core wireless business.

 AT&T's Communications services units account for a majority of AT&T's value, given the company's large share of the U.S. wireless phone market.
-As of March 2023, AT&T served over 190 million wireless subscribers, including wholesale and retail phones and connected devices.
+AT&T serves over 240 million customers, including wholesale and retail phones and connected devices.

 Mobile data usage has skyrocketed in the last few years due to the increasing proliferation of smartphones and related applications and services.
 Carriers have also been tailoring their plans based on the monthly amount of data offered while typically offering free unlimited voice and text.